ninewise/dissertation/frag-gene-scan/main.md

-Studying environmental communities of archaea, bacteria, eukaryotes, and viruses is hampered by problems with isolating and culturing most of these organisms in lab conditions asdf [@locey;@rappe;@pedros;@hoferthemi;@hahn].
+Studying environmental communities of archaea, bacteria, eukaryotes, and viruses is hampered by problems with isolating and culturing most of these organisms in lab conditions [@locey;@rappe;@pedros;@hoferthemi;@hahn].
 Metagenomics has therefore become a routine technique to bypass the cultivation step with a combination of high-throughput DNA sequencing and computational methods [@hugenholtz;@thomas].
 Non-targeted sequencing of genomes in environmental samples, called shotgun metagenomics, in particular allows profiling of both the taxonomic composition and the functional potential of the samples [@quince].
 Identification of protein coding sequences from shotgun metagenomic reads has therefore become an important precursor to gain insight in the taxonomic and functional diversity of an environmental community [@sharpton].

 One approach for shotgun metagenomics gene prediction is assembling reads into longer contiguous sequences, called contigs, prior to running